-In the context of the rotating Presidency of the Union, the Research Infrastructure action would support in 2008 two major European conferences on research infrastructures.
-These events, to be jointly organised with the European Commission, are outside the scope of call for proposals.
-They will be supported using Coordination and Support Actions (support actions).
+Following the Slovenian Presidency Conference, which took place in March 2008, and the French Presidency Conference, related to ECRI 2008, in the context of the rotating Presidency of the Union, the Research Infrastructure action would support in 2009 a major European conference on research infrastructures.
+These events, jointly organised with the European Commission, are outside the scope of call for proposals.
+They are supported using Coordination and Support Actions (support actions).
 The general eligibility, selection and award criteria are those set out in annex 2 to this work programme.
-The beneficiaries of the grants will be the legal entities specified below1: